secular, scientific & evidence based holistic programmes

 At the core of our services, we offer Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT), Motivational Interviewing, Relapse Prevention and Psychosocial Interventions including Family Therapy.

-Alongside the therapeutic programme, we offer other services such as alternative therapies which includes meditation and mindfulness practices, shiatsu and reflexology.
+Alongside the therapeutic programme, we offer other services such as alternative therapies which includes meditation and mindfulness practices, yoga and reflexology.

 Our full programme runs for 16 weeks and we offer an 8 week stay for private guests.